Gamelan outside Indonesia: United States and Canada

 Since 1979, a few gamelan ensembles have been organized as community arts organizations or clubs.
 The first Javanese community group was the Boston Village Gamelan, now known as Gamelan Laras Tentrem in Massachusetts, and the first Balinese community group was Gamelan Sekar Jaya in California.
 Other community Balinese gamelan ensembles are Gamelan Mitra Kusuma in Washington, D.C., Gamelan Dharma Swara at the Indonesian Consulate in New York City, Space City Gamelan in Houston, the Lehigh Valley Gamelan in Bethlehem, Pennsylvania, and Gamelan Tunas Mekar in Denver.
 Gamelan Sari Raras is an active Javanese ensemble in Berkeley, California; the name was given to the group by Widiyanto (aka Midiyanto), and the instruments, brought to the U.S. from Java in 1971, are named Kyai Udan Mas, or Venerable Golden Rain.
 The Indonesian Embassy in Washington, DC hosts another Javanese gamelan, as well as offering classes in Balinese gamelan and various styles of Indonesian dance.

 Canadian composer Claude Vivier wrote several works for Balinese and Javanese gamelan after visiting the region in 1977 and 1978, including Aikea and Cinq chansons pour percussion (1980).
 Canada's oldest gamelan is the Toronto-based Evergreen Club Contemporary Gamelan (with Sundanese degung instruments), founded in 1983.
+The oldest Balinese style gamelan is Gamelan Giri Kedaton, in Montreal, founded in 1987 by composer José Evangelista and Balinese Composer and teacher I Wayan Suweca, the group began as an offshoot of the gamelan class at the Université de Montreal that began being taught that same year, eventually the group formalized its structure and became a separate independent entity from the university in 1995, eventually getting the status of "resident ensemble" at the faculty of music of the university.

+The first Balinese gamelan instruments of Giri Kedaton (1 Gong Kebyar, 1 Balinese style Angklung and 1 Gambuh set and 1 Beleganjur set) where gifted by the Indonesian government to the Université de Montreal after the 1986 Vancouver World Fair, over the years the ensemble also added additional gamelan instrument including a gamelan selunding, Gender Wayang sets and a gamelan Gambang.
+In 2025 Giri Kedaton was recognized by the Indonesian government for its continued effort in sharing Balinese and indonesian culture in Canada.

-Another early gamelan ensemble is Kyai Madu Sari (Venerable Essence of Honey), donated by the Indonesian Government after the 1986 Expo in Vancouver, which resides since then at the School for the Contemporary Arts at Simon Fraser University.
+Also part of the 1986 world fair donation was a Javanese set of instruments donated to Simon Fraser University, this set became the ensemble Kyai Madu Sari (Venerable Essence of Honey), and resides at the School for the Contemporary Arts at Simon Fraser University.

 A gamelan gadhon, Alligator Joy, was commissioned from Pak Tentrem of Solo, Central Java and brought to Vancouver in 1990 and resides at the Western Front Artist Center.
 Both Vancouver-based ensembles are regularly used in performances by the Vancouver Community Gamelan.
+A 5 note Semar Pegulingan Balinese Gamelan, also known as Pelegongan, is housed at the Indonesian Embassy in Ottawa.